NaturalGIS/mapping_ecosystem_services/README.md

 ## QGIS plugin installation and usage

-The "Mapping Biocontrol Ecosystem Services" QGUS plugin can be installed (and updated) using QGIS's "Plugins Manager" ("Plugins" menu):
+The "Mapping Biocontrol Ecosystem Services" QGIS plugin can be installed (and updated) using QGIS's "Plugins Manager" ("Plugins" menu):

 ```Plugins >> Manage and Install Plugins```